 Kafka knew all about it.
 You might be surprised to learn that Franz Kafka was a lawyer.
-He was a legal system insider, not a bewildered, unrepresented defendant driven to cynicism by the labyrinthine justice scheme.
-So you might appreciate Kafka’s harsh appraisal of it.
-In fact, the term, “Kafkaesque,” was coined to describe that experience of people being forced to deal with faceless bureaucracies, without point, without resolution, without accountability.
+He was a legal system insider, not a bewildered, unrepresented defendant driven to cynicism by a labyrinthine justice scheme designed to line lawyers’ pockets.
+So you might better appreciate Kafka’s harsh appraisal of it.
+In fact, the term “Kafkaesque” was coined to describe the experience of people being forced to deal with faceless bureaucracies, without point, without resolution, without accountability.

 Also, there comes a point in the story at which Josef K. fires his lawyer and decides to represent himself.

-If you are representing yourself in court and are feeling overwhelmed with the stress of it, I do caution you against taking up a broad study of Kafka‘s works.
-Kafka was a Jewish resident of Czechoslovakia.
-He lost several close family members to the Holocaust.
-As you can well imagine, he suffered emotionally.
+If you are representing yourself in court and are overwhelmed with the stress of it, I caution you against taking up a broad study of Kafka’s works.
+Kafka was a Jewish resident of Czechoslovakia who lost several close family members to the Holocaust.
 As if that wasn’t enough, he contracted tuberculosis, which eventually took his life when he was only 40 years old.
 All this horror seems to permeate his stories.
-So, you might want to postpone any delving into Kafka’s works until your own stress eases.
+So, you might want to postpone delving into Kafka’s works until your stress eases.

 So, if a dark story won’t add to your emotional burden, I recommend The Trial.
-I recommend it not for any lessons on how to represent yourself in court, but for the foray into an environment in which you might find some comforting vindication in the story’s baffled protagonist.
+I recommend it not for lessons on how to represent yourself in court, but for the foray into an environment where you might find some comforting vindication in the story’s baffled protagonist.

 About the Author